-One of my good friends called me a few nights ago complaining of a migraine the night before her breast augmentation surgery.
+One of my good friends called me a few nights ago complaining of a migraine the night before her breast augmentation.
 Jokingly, she was weighing her options whether or not to follow her doctor’s orders or "risking it" in order to alleviate the throbbing pain in her head.

 “One glass of wine will be fine, right?"

 As much as I could relate to that feeling, as her friend, I thought it would be helpful to remind her why exactly plastic surgeons keep those pesky breast augmentation pre-op rules about medications, supplements, and beverages